How to Teach Islam to Young Children

 I was discussing with my children the other day the importance of being a good person.
 No matter how much Quran or hadith we memorize or how many books we read, the essence of our faith is having good character.
 That is teaching our children empathy and compassion, teaching them to be well-mannered and emotionally aware.
 This is important for us, as well, because sometimes we feel like we are not learning or memorizing as we should.
 We sometimes feel stuck, but our manners and compassion are also acts of worship.

-Abdullah ibn Amr reported: The Messenger of Allah, peace and blessings be upon him, said:
+Abdullah ibn Amr reported that the Messenger of Allah, peace and blessings be upon him, said:

 “Whoever would love to be delivered from Hellfire and admitted into Paradise, let him meet his end with faith in Allah and the Last Day, and let him treat people as he would love to be treated.”